deejoe/hfoss-wiki/sugar-desktop-activity-development-quickstarts.md

 source code directory, and populates *that* directory with the requisite files and directories.

-In the end, the activities themselves are also different from one another.
+In the end, the activities that result in the build process are themselves also different from one another.
 Allowing one to note the similarities and differences between them is one point of this assignment.

 Follow along with, and then compare and contrast these simple Activities to, the hello world activity used in the [sugarlabs hello-world desktop activity development example](https://developer.sugarlabs.org/desktop-activity.md.html).